MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.26.0 = 21.04.2023
+Added an option to show the users location on the leaflet Map.
+Updated swiper.js and chart.js.
+Minor PHP Bugfixes.

 = 0.25.0 = 16.11.2023
 - NEW: Add chart.js as faster and lighter alternative to leaflet-elevation.
 Include settings for chart.js.
 - Update JS libraries: Swiper (11.0.4), leaflet (1.9.4), chart.js (4.4.0).
 Remove Cube effect to Swiper